cwensel/cascading/cascading-hadoop2-tez/README.md

     > jps | grep DAGApp | cut -f1 -d" " | xargs kill -9; jps | grep TezChild | cut -f1 -d" " | xargs kill -9

-* To prevent deadlocks in local mode, "tez.am.inline.task.execution.max-tasks" is set to 3 in the platform test suite.

 * Contrary to GroupVertex, there is no obvious API for binding multiple vertices as a single output.
 Subsequently, some splits are written twice.